 - The amount of funding available is limited.

-- In determining awards, CIE will prioritize funding to students with the highest financial need and who have not participated in a CIE international opportunity before.
+- In determining awards, CIE will prioritize funding to students with the highest financial need, who have not previously received an award, or participated in a CIE international opportunity.

 - Applications do not consider personal expenses such as entertainment and personal travel.